rubenfiszel/master-thesis/th2/2017-08-16-thesis-part-2.md

 ![API of the Sources](empty.jpg)

-The real API includes also a `name` and `silent` parameter.
+The real API also includes `name` and `silent` parameters.
 Both are only relevant for the graphical representation.
 The name of the block will be overriden by name if present and the node will be skipped in the graphical representation if silent is present.

 ## Batteries